haohua-li/tlab-intern-code-2019-2020/tLab-2020-winter-research-sleep/README.md

 Use HCTSA and its subset catch22 for automated sleep stage scoring in a data-driven method.

+## Assumption
+We want to find a neural index that is relevant to the electrical signals of the human brain.
+It should not be time-relevant.

 ## Method
 - Fixed size epoch
 	- 10s, 30s....
 - [HCTSA](https://github.com/benfulcher/hctsa) and [catch22](https://github.com/chlubba/catch22)